Powerful Advocacy For Victims Of Discrimination

 Some state and local laws, like D.C. for example, expand these protections to include discrimination based on sexual orientation or other factors of identity, even appearance.
 Collective bargaining agreements or organizational policies can create additional contract rights to protection from employment discrimination.
 The Equal Employment Opportunity Commission (EEOC), as well as more and more courts, are recognizing that “same-sex” sex discrimination is illegal sex discrimination.

-P&K is also a powerful advocate for clients who have been victims of unwanted sexual touching, innuendo or requests or other sexual harassment that has created a hostile work environment.
-If you have been the victim of discrimination, let P&K advocate for you and fight for an appropriate remedy.
+Passman & Kaplan, P.C. is also a powerful advocate for clients who have been victims of unwanted sexual touching, innuendo or requests or other sexual harassment that has created a hostile work environment.
+If you have been the victim of discrimination, let our attorneys advocate for you and fight for an appropriate remedy.

 FMLA And Disability Discrimination